 We start off chatting about the first foods we will have upon returning home, at having lost interest in the good yet repetitive meals we have been provided with while at the park.
 Two of the girls I’m riding with are from London, and one is discussing all the money she is going to make at selling the cheap cigarettes she has stocked up on and planned to resell back home.
-Another talks about her next destination.
-And the German couple more or less keep to themselves.
-The driver occasional talks to us all at various points as we do him, as we roll through each police checkpoint and ask him questions about why there are so many.
+Another tells us about her next destination.
+The German couple more or less keep to themselves.
+The driver occasionally talks to us all at various points as we do him, as we roll through each police checkpoint and ask him questions about why there are so many.
 Mostly, we find out they are a way for the local police forces to pay the bills.
 A joke we make as we pass one with a relatively new BMW painted with a police logo on the side.

-The food provided is a bagged meal, full of sandwiches, fruit, and juices.
-The conversations slowly end, as we nap or listen to our iPods the remainder of the ride, before being dropped off at the airport.
+The food provided is a bagged meal full of sandwiches, fruit, and juices.
+The conversations slowly end, as we nap or listen to our iPods for the remainder of the ride, before being dropped off at the airport.
 We hug, say goodbye, and the usual let’s keep in touch, even though we probably won’t do anything other than friend each other on Facebook.

-After the goodbyes, it’s back through security in the small airport before boarding the plane to South Africa, then to London, and to Frankfurt, then Denver, Colorado, before finally arriving at back in the beautiful cool weather of Seattle where a buddy was waiting to take me for my first post Africa meal.
+After the goodbyes, it is back through security in the small airport before boarding the plane to South Africa, then to London, and to Frankfurt, then Denver, Colorado, before finally arriving at back in the beautiful cool weather of Seattle where a buddy was waiting to take me for my first post Africa meal.
 Two cheeseburgers, an order of fries, and a strawberry milkshake from Dick’s Drive-In.

 In a letter to a family member, Thomas Jefferson wrote, “travel makes you wiser if less happy.”
 In the letter, he expounds on the value of travel yet how it wises one up to the world beyond our borders.
 Through the letter, he encourages this family member to focus on education over travel here at home.